joaom182/bower-rp/README.md

-CLI to reference installed bower packages on HTML
+CLI to reference bower packages on HTML
 ==============